-- Viral: These are written to answer a frequently asked question, entertain the audience, and be shared over and over again.
+- Awareness-driven: These are written to answer a frequently asked question, entertain the audience, and be shared over and over again.

 - Sales content: These blogs provide information to customers that are already considering buying your product or service.

 - Thought Leadership Content: These are written to explain an in-depth concept about your business to establish you as an authority in your niche or field.